-As part of their 2007 mission to Afghanistan, Jeremy and Jude travelled to Jalalabad and Kabul.
+As part of their 2007 mission to Afghanistan, Jeremy and Peace One Day Ambassador Jude Law travelled to Jalalabad and Kabul.
 They met with many representatives from the UN, the Afghan government and local NGOs, as well as school children and a US army reconstruction team.

 For Peace Day 2007, WHO and UNICEF, with the Ministry of Public Health, provided 1.4 million children with the monovalent P3 polio vaccine in southern Afghanistan and selected areas in eastern Afghanistan.
 UNICEF and youth volunteers from the Afghan Red Crescent Society organised a Peace Walk through the streets of Herat, followed by a youth debate on what needs to be done in Afghanistan for peace to work.
 There were arms handover ceremonies, prayers for peace in mosques, schools painted white and education activities.
 A large tract of land cleared of mines and ready for cultivation was handed over to the local community.